cimris/m-startpage/README.md

 - Add randomly chosen image on load.
 - Change blinking area into working search bar.
-- Add further details such as user placeholder pulling from Profile Name, Location Weather, and AQI.
+- Add further details such as user placeholder pulling from Profile Name, Location Weather, and AQI, Customizability?